Test Catalog

 Provides information to assist in interpretation of the test results

 In multiple sclerosis (MS), NfL is elevated in the blood of newly diagnosed patients and concentrations correlate with disease severity and prognosis.
-Early measures of blood NfL in newly diagnosed MS patients can predict brain atrophy and lesion load on magnetic resonance imaging.
+However, measured circulating NfL in patients with MS often overlaps with concentrations found in healthy individuals, potentially limiting its utility.
+Early measures of blood NfL in patients newly diagnosed with MS can predict brain atrophy and lesion load on magnetic resonance imaging.
 The use of blood NfL in serial disease monitoring and treatment response has been evaluated in various prospective clinical trials.
 Reductions in NfL concentrations after different treatments tend to follow the hierarchy of treatment efficacy, with greatest reductions observed with the most intensive treatments.
-A study that included over 1000 MS patients receiving various treatments, reported the largest reductions in plasma NfL concentrations following alemtuzumab treatment (54% reduction), and the smallest reduction with teriflunomide treatment (7%).
+A study that included over 1000 patients with MS receiving various treatments, reported the largest reductions in plasma NfL concentrations following alemtuzumab treatment (54% reduction), and the smallest reduction with teriflunomide treatment (7%).

 In AD, blood NfL concentrations have been shown to correlate with cortical thinning and cognitive decline in both sporadic and familial AD.
-However, at this point the clinical utility of blood NfL in AD is not fully understood.
+While there are elevations of NfL in patients with AD, at this point the clinical value of blood NfL is not fully understood, especially in light of the availability of other more sensitive and specific biomarkers for AD.

 Parkinson disease (PD) patients with elevated NfL concentrations have been reported to have worse cognitive decline, brain cortical atrophy, and motor scores.
 Blood NfL concentrations in atypical forms of Parkinson disease are higher than in PD and may be used to help differentiate PD from atypical parkinsonian disorders.